Brexit Implications Disclosure Notice to Policyholders

 The Company is committed to honouring all of its contractual obligations.
 Therefore, in order to minimise any potential disruption to its policyholders the Company has put

-Scenario 1: There is an implementation Period until the end of 2020 – claims handling to continue in the UK until the end of 2019 and then transfer to Ireland.
+If there is an implementation period until the end of 2020 - claims handling will continue in the UK until the end of 2020 and then transfer to Ireland.